matthelb/tsp/README.md

     ./generate_tsp <tsp_name> <number_of_cities> <min_coord> <max_coord> <output_file>

-### Simulate TSP
+### Single City Simulation

-`simulate_tsp` runs a specified number of simulations where the optimal path for a randomly generated TSP instance is computed, a city in the instance is deleted uniformly at random, and a new city is added with new coordinates generated uniformly at random.
-Minimum and maximum values for the cities' coordinates must be specified with the `min_coord` and `max_coord` parameters.
+`single_city_simulation` runs a specified number of simulations where the optimal path for a randomly generated TSP instance is computed, a city in the instance is deleted uniformly at random, and a new city is added with new coordinates generated uniformly at random.
+Minimum and maximum values for the cities' coordinates must be specified with the `min_coord` and `max_coord` parameters. `input_file` specifies the TSPLIB-formatted file that defines the input TSP instance and `output_dir` specifies the output directory.
+The `max_chunk_size` parameter is used by the Concorde Solver; to learn more about how this value affects the solution finding process, see the Concorde documentation.

-    ./simulate_tsp <number_of_cities> <min_coord> <max_coord> <trials>
+    ./bin/single_city_simulation <output_dir> <iterations> <min_coord> <max_coord> <input_file> <max_compute_time> <max_chunk_size>

+### Two City Simulation

+`two_city_simulation` runs a specified number of simulations where the optimal path for a randomly generated TSP instance is first computed.
+Then a city in the instance is replaced uniformly at random, a new city is added with new coordinates generated uniformly at random, and the optimal path is recomputed.
+This procedure is repeated for a different city.
+Finally, both of the cities are replaced with their respective replacements and the optimal path is computed.

+    ./bin/two_city_simulation <output_dir> <iterations> <min_coord> <max_coord> <trials_start> <trials_end> <input_file> <max_compute_time> <max_chunk_size> <processors> <concorde_exec> <mpi_wrapper_exec> <hostfile> [approx]

+  * `output_dir`: the output directory for simulation data
+  * `iterations`: the number of simulations to run.
+Note the difference between iterations and trials: each iteration runs (`trials_end` - `trials_start`) trials of the above procedure.
+  * `min_coord`: the minimum possible value that the x and y coordinates of randomly generated cities can take
+  * `max_coord`: the maximum possible value that the x and y coordinates of randomly generated cities can take
+  * `trials_start`: the trial number at which to start each iteration of the simulation
+  * `trials_end`: the trial number at which to end each iteration of the simulation
+  * `input_file`: the TSPLIB-formatted file which specifies the input TSP instance
+  * `max_compute_time`: currently unused parameter; will not affect the simulation process
+  * `max_chunk_size`: used by the Concorde Solver; to learn more about how this value affects the solution finding process, see the Concorde documentation.
+  * `processors`: the number of processors to use per trial
+  * `concorde_exec`: the file location of the Concorde Solver executable
+  * `mpi_wrapper_exec`: the location of the MPI Wrapper Executable; this file is included in this library and is made to the `bin` directory.
+It is used to run non-MPI programs in an MPI environment.
+  * `hostfile`: the location of the file which specifies the addresses of the available hosts in the MPI environment.
+  * `approx`: specifies whether the TSP cycle lengths will be calculated approximately or exactly
+  * `seed`: an optional parameter specifying the random number generator seed.
+If not provided, a seed will be chosen based on the system time.

+Note that the `mpi_wrapper_exec` and `hostfile` arguments only apply when `processors` is a number greater than 1.
+Otherwise, the simulation will run on a single core and will not use these extra parameters.